Jim Justice: Personal life

 Justice lives in Lewisburg, West Virginia.
 He was sued about his residency by former state house assistant minority whip Isaac Sponaugle on the basis that Justice did not live in the West Virginia Governor's Mansion in Charleston.
 The state constitution requires the governor to "reside at the seat of government", Charleston.
 The lawsuit was eventually put before the West Virginia State Supreme Court, which denied a motion for a writ of prohibition.
 Chief Justice Evan Jenkins defined "reside" in terms of statewide officeholders.
 On March 2, Justice resolved the lawsuit, agreeing to reside in Charleston and paying Sponaugle's legal fees.

+Justice owns a female English bulldog named Babydog who has often appeared alongside him at public engagements, including at the 2024 Republican National Convention.

 Youth sports

 Since 1992, Justice has been president of Beckley Little League.
-His participation has helped the program expand to over 1,000 children playing on 80 teams.

-Having lived in Lewisburg since 2001, Justice has been the girls' basketball coach at Greenbrier East High School since 2003, winning the state championship in 2012.
-In 2011, he also became the head coach of the boys' basketball teams, a position from which he stepped down in September 2017.
+Justice has been the girls' basketball coach at Greenbrier East High School in Fairlea, West Virginia, since 2003, winning the state championship in 2012.
+In 2011, he also became the head coach of the boys' basketball teams, a position from which he stepped down in 2017.
 He was the only coach at the AAA level (the state's largest classification) to coach both the girls' and boys' basketball teams.
 Justice said that though he would put his business interests in a blind trust upon becoming governor, he would still coach basketball.
-Of the coaching position, he said, "There are three things I know that I can do, and that's shoot a shotgun, make a deal, and coach basketball.
-I'm excited about it."
-In February 2020, Justice apologized for calling the Woodrow Wilson High School girls' basketball players "a bunch of thugs" after a heated basketball game between Greenbrier East and Woodrow Wilson.
+He coached the girls' team through his two terms as governor and has remained the coach since being elected to the U.S. Senate.